My dog, Banjo, has been in the water a handful of times.

-She likes to lie in the river on hot days when we’re running, and this summer, we celebrated Independence Day by helping Banjo swim in the Long Island Sound for the first time.
+She likes to lie in the river on hot days when we’re running, and this summer we helped Banjo swim in the Long Island Sound for the first time.

-A couple weeks ago, Ivan and I took Banjo to a water sports rental company on the river and fitted her with a Ruffwear Float Coat flotation device.
+Recently, we took Banjo to a water sports rental company on the river and fitted her with a [easyazon_link identifier=”B01MY7SZFQ” locale=”US” tag=”p51capital07-20″]Ruffwear Float Coat[/easyazon_link] flotation device.
 And then we took her kayaking and on the paddleboard for the first time.

-Getting the Right Fit
+Ruffwear Float Coat Review: Getting the Right Fit

 Banjo’s not a small dog.
-She’s a lean 65 pounds with that boxer barrel-chest.
+She’s a lean 65 pounds with that Boxer barrel-chest.

 Typically, when I’m buying apparel for her, I buy a large.
-The large Float Coat was a bit too roomy, though, and she ended up with a perfect fit in the medium.
+The large Ruffwear Float Coat was a bit too roomy, though, and she ended up with a perfect fit in the medium.

-I am notoriously horrible about actually measuring Banjo before buying collars, clothes or accessories, so we would have certainly ordered a size too large.
+I am notoriously bad about actually measuring Banjo before buying collars, clothes or accessories, so we would have certainly ordered a size too large.

-Banjo isn’t what I’d call a “natural born swimmer.”
+Banjo isn’t what I’d call a natural-born swimmer.

 We began our trip on the river with Banjo perched at the front of my paddleboard.
 After spotting Ivan in a kayak about 5 feet from us, Banjo decided to make a graceless flop into the water to get to him.